The local-global conjecture for scheduling with non-linear cost: Experimental study

 \section{Experimental study}

 We conclude this paper with an experimental study, evaluating the impact of the proposed rules on the performance of a search procedure.
-Following the approach described in~\cite{HohnJacobs:12:Experimental-analytical-quadratic-penalty-function}, we consider the Algorithm A* by \cite{HartNilssonBertram:72:Proposition-A-star-algorithm}.
+The experiments are based on a C++ program executed on a GNU/Linux machine with 3 Intel Xeon processors, each with 4 cores, running at 2.6Ghz and 32Gb RAM.
+In order to be independent on the machine environment, we measured the number of generated search nodes rather than running time.
+Hence we use a timeout which is not expressed in seconds, but in time units corresponding to the processing of a search node by the program.
+Note that we use the rules that we have proved (not the ones in the conjecture).
+Following the approach described in~\citep{HohnJacobs:12:Experimental-analytical-quadratic-penalty-function}, we consider the Algorithm A* by \citet{HartNilssonBertram:72:Proposition-A-star-algorithm}.

 The search space is the directed acyclic graph consisting of all subsets $S\subseteq\{1,\ldots,n\}$.
 Note that the potential search space has size $2^n$ which is already less than the space of the $n!$ different schedules.
 In this graph for every vertex $S$ there is an arc to $S\backslash\{j\}$ for any $j\in S$.
 It is labeled with $j$, and has cost $w_j t^\beta$ for $t=\sum_{i\in S} p_i$.
-Every directed path from the root $\{1,\ldots,n\}$ to $\{\}$ corresponds to a schedule of an objective value being the total arc cost.
-The algorithm A* finds a shortest path in the graph, and as Dijkstra's algorithm uses a priority queue to select the next vertex to explore.
+Every directed path from the root $\{1,\ldots,n\}$ to the target $\{\}$ corresponds to a schedule of an objective value being the total arc cost.

+The algorithm A* finds a shortest path from the root to the target vertex, and as Dijkstra's algorithm uses a priority queue to select the next vertex to explore.
 But the difference of A* is that it uses as weight for vertex $u$ not only the distance from the source to $u$, but also a lower bound on the distance from $u$ to the destination.
+A set $S$ is maintained containing all vertices $u$ for which a shortest path has already been discovered.
+Initially $S=\{s\}$ for the root vertex $s$.
+In Dijkstra's algorithm the priority queue contains all remaining vertices $v$, with the priority $\min_{u\in S} d(s,u)+w(u,v)$, where $w(u,v)$ is the weight of the arc $(u,v)$.
+However in the algorithm A* this priority is replaced by $\min_{u\in S} d(s,u)+w(u,v) + h(v)$, where $h$ is some lower bound on the distance from $v$ to the target.
+This function should satisfy $h(v)=0$ if $v$ is the target and $h(u) \leq w(u,v)+h(v)$ for every arc $(u,v)$.
+The function $h$ used in our experiments satisfies these properties.